tearflake/p-vs-np/README.md

 ## 5. conclusion

 An answer to the P = NP question would determine whether problems that can be verified in polynomial time can also be solved in polynomial time.
-Deriving DNF in linear time complexity implies a positive answer to this question which may be of crucial importance to many scientific fields.
+Deriving DNF in quadratic time complexity implies a positive answer to this question which may be of crucial importance to many scientific fields.
 If there is no mistake in the presented method of converting any formula to its disjunctive normal form, we may have very valuable computing material at our disposal.